 And it’s also where you can join a fantastic tour, the Aboriginal Heritage Walk.

 Starting with a smoke ceremony to welcome you to the land, over 90 minutes an Aboriginal guide shares the traditional uses of trees and plants in food, medicine and tools.
 While walking through the gardens, you’ll learn about Indigenous Australians’ strong connection to Country.
-The tour ends with an at-times frank discussion about Indigenous culture and issues over cups of freshly brewed lemon myrtle tea.
+The tour ends with an at-times frank discussion about Indigenous cultures and issues over cups of freshly brewed lemon myrtle tea.

 I was lucky to have Den “the Fish”, a popular radio personality, lead the tour I took.
 As well as sharing his knowledge about the plants and trees we saw around the gardens, he was generous with his personal story of growing up Aboriginal in Australia.